Pilot Feasibility Program

 Provide a brief background and rationale for the proposed study.
 If available provide any preliminary data.

 State concisely the objectives of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
-Specific objectives of the research proposed may include but are not limited to the following: to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology.
+Specific objectives of the research proposed may include but are not limited to the following: to test a stated hypothesis, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology.

 Organize the Research Strategy in the specified order using the instructions provided below.
 For each Specific Aim, provide preliminary data if available and include a description of: Significance, Innovation, and Approach.

-- Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses
+- Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses.

 - Explain how the application challenges and seeks to shift current research or clinical practice paradigms.